-The common perception about business insurance is that it is expensive.
-Yet, PL insurance is one of the least expensive polies you can buy, but certainly one of the most valuable insurance investments a business owner can make.
+Public liability insurance is one of the least expensive business insurance policies you can buy, but certainly one of the most valuable insurance investments a business owner can make.

 At Caunce O’Hara, we offer public liability insurance, from as little as £112.00 for £1 million of PL cover which also includes £250,000 of Directors & Officers Liability cover and £1,000 of portable equipment insurance, as part of our Business Combined insurance policy.
 PL cover can be extended up to £5 million of coverage.

 How can I protect my business against a Public Liability claim?